TheAIforNormalPeople/ai-for-normal-people/content/privacy.md

 - **That's it**: We don't use your email for anything else

 {{< dialogue char="Kai" >}}
-BEEP!
-Confirmed: No data sharing.
+*CHK-CHK* Confirmed: No data sharing.
 No third-party marketing.
 No tracking pixels.
 Just episode notifications.
 {{< /dialogue >}}

 ## Third-Party Services

-We use **Formspree** to handle email subscriptions.
-Formspree's privacy policy applies to how they handle your data: [Formspree Privacy Policy](https://formspree.io/legal/privacy-policy)
+We use **Buttondown** to handle email subscriptions.
+Buttondown's privacy policy applies to how they handle your data: [Buttondown Privacy Policy](https://buttondown.email/privacy)

 ## Your Rights